Questions and Answers About Laetrile/Amygdalin

 Laetrile is given by mouth (orally) as a pill.
 It can also be given by injection into a vein (intravenously) or muscle.
 Laetrile is commonly given intravenously over a period of time and then orally as maintenance therapy (treatment given to help extend the benefit of previous therapy).

 Preclinical studies have been done with laetrile either alone or combined with other substances.
 These studies tested the benefits of laetrile against cancer, the side effects of laetrile treatment, where and how laetrile breaks down in the body, and how laetrile and its breakdown products leave the body.
-Laboratory and animal studies have shown little evidence that laetrile is effective against cancer.
+Laboratory and animal studies have shown mixed results on the anticancer effects of laetrile (amygdalin).

 No controlled clinical trials (trials that compare groups of patients who receive the new treatment to groups who do not) of laetrile have been reported.